Home / Itinerary

 Tour Info Sheet

-Ease of Birdingmostly easy birding with a few tricky species
+Ease of Birdingmoderate with a few tricky species

-Habitats Coveredsubtropical forests, woodlands, grasslands, snow mountains, wetlands
+Habitats Coveredgrasslands, subtropical forests, deserts, snow mountains, wetlands

-Physical Requirementsmostly easy, demanding but optional on certain part
+Physical Requirementsmostly easy, demanding but optional in certain parts

 What makes this trip irreplaceable?